 Died aged 69

-Herbert Marshall McLuhan, CC (July 21, 1911 – December 31, 1980) was a Canadian professor, philosopher, and public intellectual.
-His work is viewed as one of the cornerstones of the study of media theory, as well as having practical applications in the advertising and television industries.
-He was educated at the University of Manitoba and Cambridge University and began his teaching career as a Professor of English at several universities in the U.S. and Canada, before moving to the University of Toronto where he would remain for the rest of his life.
-McLuhan is known for coining the expressions "the medium is the message" and the global village, and for predicting the World Wide Web almost thirty years before it was invented.
-Although he was a fixture in media discourse in the late 1960s, his influence began to wane in the early 1970s.
-In the years after his death, he continued to be a controversial figure in academic circles.
-With the arrival of the internet, however, interest in his work and perspective has renewed.DbPedia
+Herbert Marshall McLuhan (July 21, 1911 – December 31, 1980) was a Canadian philosopher, whose work is among the cornerstones of the study of media theory.
+Born in Edmonton, Alberta, McLuhan studied at the University of Manitoba and the University of Cambridge.
+He began his teaching career as a professor of English at several universities in the US and Canada before moving to the University of Toronto in 1946, where he remained for the rest of his life.
+McLuhan coined the expression "the medium is the message" and the term global village, as well as predicting the World Wide Web almost 30 years before it was invented.
+He was a fixture in media discourse in the late 1960s, though his influence began to wane in the early 1970s.
+In the years following his death, he continued to be a controversial figure in academic circles.
+However, with the arrival of the Internet and the World Wide Web, interest would be renewed in his work and perspective.DbPedia

 Commemorated on 2 plaques

 Professor of Literature Marshall McLuhan (1911 - 1980), a pioneer in the study of media, communications, and popular culture, lived here from 1955 to 1968.

 29 Wells Hill Avenue, Toronto, ON, Canada where they lived (1955-1968)